by Jim Forrest on 29 July, 2021

 Lib Dems on the Council voted against the plan.
 We believe the Council should have stuck to the plan they agreed in December 2019 which was based on a lower and more up-to-date assessment of housing need.
 Large stretches of Fareham’s countryside will be destroyed to meet out-dated and unrealistic targets.

-On specific proposals for Stubbington, Jim argues that the Government inspector who will rule on the soundness of the plant should remove Housing Allocations HA55 (1250 homes south of Longfield Avenue) and HA 54 (180 homes at Oakcroft Lane, near Crofton Cemetery.
+On specific proposals for Stubbington, Jim argued that the Government inspector who will rule on the soundness of the plant should remove Housing Allocations HA55 (1250 homes south of Longfield Avenue) and HA 54 (180 homes at Oakcroft Lane, near Crofton Cemetery.

 “Allocation HA 55, south of Longfield Avenue, is a new salient into the Strategic Gap rather than a coherent extension of the urban area.
 The proposals are said to include provision to “maximise the open nature of the existing landscape”, but the “green infrastructure” indicated includes a high proportion of parkland, play space and a sports hub.
 Presentations in Council have suggested a large part of this will be sports pitches or playing fields.